asdfo123/asdfo123.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 Our paper "ScEdit: Script-based Assessment of Knowledge Editing" has been accepted by **Findings of ACL 2025**!
+Proud to mark this as my first first-author paper! 🚀
+- *2025.05*: &nbsp;🎉🎉 Our shared task paper "LLMSR@XLLM25: An Empirical Study of LLM for Structural Reasoning" has been accepted by **ACL 2025 XLLM Workshop**.

 - *2025.04*: 1 paper submitted to ACL 2025 XLLM Workshop, good luck!

 - *2025.02*: 2 papers submitted to ACL 2025, good luck!